About

-My research focuses on digital inequality – the uneven impact of digital technologies on our societies and our everyday lives.
+For more than a decade, my research has explored many dimensions of digital inequality – the uneven impact of digital technologies on our societies and our everyday lives.
 I’m interested in how people who aren’t receiving the benefits of the digital world overcome or subvert systems and technologies that don’t work for them.

 I have studied the way technological elites shape urban geographies and politics in the Middle East, the role of public libraries in closing the digital divide in the UK, and the planetary politics of telecoms infrastructure.
 I believe research is a crucial element of informed digital inclusion policy, and I regularly do interviews, deliver formal submissions and briefings, and write policy reports on digital exclusion, digital poverty, and data/digital rights.

-My recent research examines community networks – internet networks built, owned and operated by local communities rather than traditional telecoms companies.
+My more recent research examined community networks – internet networks built, owned and operated by local communities rather than traditional telecoms companies.
 I’m interested in alternative ownership models for internet infrastructure and ISPs that challenge traditional commercial markets for connectivity, which have long failed to connect “hard-to-reach” unconnected communities.

 I use ethnographic methods, including participant observation, interviewing, and peer research to surface the complex relationship between people and infrastructure, physical geography and digital connectivity, technological autonomy and exploitation.
 (For a glimpse into one of these networks and the community it serves, check out an old newsletter I wrote spotlighting five examples of community networks, or a podcast I produced for GenderIT.org about a computer club in rural Lancashire.)